jmaygarden/the-mule/README.md

 the-mule
 ========

-This is a Python library interacting with [Anacreon](http://anacreon.kronosaur.com/ "Anacreon") API.
+This is a Python library for interacting with [Anacreon](http://anacreon.kronosaur.com/ "Anacreon") API.